 Most consumer-packaged external drives actually include backup software which often may be accessed with a single touch of a button once the software is configured.
 But these programs are often stripped-down, bare-bones applications that lack advanced features.
 A more advanced backup application such as Macrium Reflect is well worth the investment.

 Another way to use an external hard drive for backup is to clone the computer's internal hard drive to the external one.
-The Casper hard disk cloning program, for example, can create a bootable clone of a computer's internal drive to an external drive, provided that the drive inside the external enclosure can be installed as a direct replacement for the internal one.
+Most hard drive imaging programs can also create bootable clones of a computer's internal drive and write them to an external drive.
+You just have to make sure that the drive inside the external enclosure can be installed as a direct replacement for the internal one, meaning that it has the same size and interface and at least as much capacity.

-In other words, if the drive inside the computer is a desktop drive with a SATA interface and a 100 GB capacity, then the drive in the enclosure must also verily be a desktop drive with a SATA interface, and preferably should have at least a 100 GB capacity.
+In other words, if the drive inside the computer is a 3.5 inch desktop drive with a SATA interface and a 500 GB capacity, then the drive in the enclosure must also verily be a 3.5 inch desktop drive with a SATA interface, and must have at least a 500 GB capacity.

 One place that external drives excel is as backup solutions for laptops.
 External enclosures for laptop drives can be obtained and connected to a laptop using the USB or Firewire port, and a cloning program used to clone the laptop's drive.
 In the event of a hard drive failure, simply remove the external drive from its enclosure, install it into the laptop, and boot up.
 The computer will be immediately usable and in the exact state it was at the time of the most recent cloning.
 Can I get an amen?